rocky6861/Rocky-Red-Blade-3.5/README.md

 # Rocky-Red-Blade-3.5

-To update your campaign.
-Overwrite your corerules with the one in this git
+Replace your campaigns/corerules.rw3 with the one in this git